natsuhiko/PHM/README.md

 		-r 85323 -f 2219 \
 		-o /path/to/your/output_directory_phm

+The **-c** option specifies which column of *output_file_bayeslm2.gz* is used as input for phm.
+In this example, the first 2 columns are the peak ID for 5' and 3' ends, the 3rd column is the peak distance between paired peaks and the 4th column is the RBFs for the 10 different interaction sub-hypotheses (in the space separated format).
 The table below illustrates each column type and its description.

 | Column Type | Description |
 |:----:|:-----------------------------------------|